ImperialSpaceSociety/picotracker-Lora/README.md

 An expected output on the terminal will look like this.
 It will initialise, and transmit a packet every 2 minutes.
 This packet will be the same size as the ones transmitted over Canada on ICSPACE22 and will be transmitting on US915 freqencies.
 This will replicate the same parameters of ICSPACE22 over Canada, where we saw that some packets did not contain any data at all.

-If you want to speed up the process for debugging,
 ```